ArtemLuzhin/C-TALE-Normalization/README.md

 Chromosome name should match the chromosome name in the cool_file.
 For example, chr1:150,000-151,000;chr2:320000-420000 - if capturing multiple regions (not more than 1 per chromosome!), separate them with a semicolon.

-output_cool_file - name of new cool file that will be generated.

 Additional arguments you can add: